 If you are fond of the god Inari, there is a shrine for Inari in Kouzu, too.
 The shrine is called Takakura Inari [高倉稲荷神社] and is one of the most popular Inari shrines in Osaka.

-There are lots of plum trees in the nearby park.
+There are lots of plum trees behind the shrine.
 This most likely because of the poem Wani wrote for Emperor Nintoku’s coronation (read it here).

 This is a particularly nice shrine to visit in the spring, since it offers a couple different kinds of flowers.